SanJacobs/satscalc/README.md

 # satscalc
 A calculator to help with invoicing for Norwegian film crew members.

-At first the intention was to make a simple Python script that does what I needed it to do.
-However, it turns out that I don't like python that much anymore, so here we go with making it in C++.

-It's basically in a usable state now, the first proper alpha release is coming up.

-Currently, the only ruleset it follows is the one for advertisement and short-term work.
-Others may be added in the future.
+You put in the time you worked, and it produces a nice receipt that you can copy-paste.

 ## Building from source

-### 🐧 Linux and (probably) MacOS 🍎
+### 🐧 Linux and MacOS 🍎

 You'll need `gcc` and `make`.